socialpandas/sidekiq_monitor/README.md

 Description
 -----------
-Sidekiq Monitor offers a detailed, malleable UI for monitoring Sidekiq jobs.
+Sidekiq Monitor offers a detailed UI for monitoring Sidekiq jobs, letting you filter, search, and sort jobs by many attributes, view error backtraces, set job completion metadata, and more.

 It lets you: